 Gibbie attended the University of Nebraska Omaha where he received his Bachelors Degree in Exercise Science and was a collegiate baseball player.
 While living in Kansas City, Gibbie was fortunate enough to be able to study under the legendary Romanian Olympic Gold medal coach Istvan Javorek where Gibbie developed into an olympic strength coach.
 Istvan was the original creator of the “dumbbell complex” and Gibbie was able to work with several Olympic athletes on sports performance enhancement and injury prevention programs.

-Assistant Director of Sports Performance
+Assistant Director of Sports Performance - The Center

 Brent Bahl, CSCS, CPT, FNS, USAW